sasjs/viyatoken/CONTRIBUTING.md

 * NPM
 * SASjs

-Once you have installed NPM, run `sasjs i -g sasjs-cli` to get the CLI tool
+Once you have installed NPM, run `sasjs i -g @sasjs/cli` to get the CLI tool

 ## Build Process